armadaproject/armada-operator/dev/crd/out.md

+CommonSpecBase is the common configuration for all services.
 NOTE(Clif): You must label this with `json:""` when using it as an embedded struct in order for controller-gen to use the promoted fields as expected.